Testing Gemma 4 Local Execution on MacBook (16GB) — From Model Selection with Ollama to UI Building and Practical Project Implementation

 SCR-20260409-ipue

-Step 6: Real Project Example — Text-to-SQL Agent
+Step 6: Example of Use in a Real Project — Text-to-SQL Agent

 The true value of local LLMs becomes apparent when used in actual projects.
-Here's an example of a Text-to-SQL agent that generates SQL from natural Japanese language.
+Here's an example of using it for a Text-to-SQL agent that generates SQL from natural language in Japanese.

 Project Overview

-A system that takes natural language questions about Japanese financial data (area-based P&L, product category sales) and generates SQL, executes it, and returns results.
+This system generates and executes SQL when asked natural language questions about Japanese financial data (area-specific P&L, product category sales), then returns the results.

-User: "What are the cumulative sales for Kanto in 2025?"
+User: "What's the cumulative sales for Kanto region in 2025?"

 Gemma 4 (E4B) generates SQL